Moha-Alqa/CSI2132_Project2/README.md

 # CSI 2132 Project

-Dental Clinic Management System used for evaluation in CSI 2132 2022
+Dental Clinic Management System used for evaluation in CSI 2132 2022.

+# Notes

+- Populating of the relationships can be viwed from Website/__init__.py at the end of the file.
+- Queries of the relationships can be viwed from Website/__init__.py at the end of the file.

 ## Students